Workflomics/workflomics-readthedocs/docs/source/dev/standards.rst

         }
     ]

 .. image:: images/run_time_example.png
    :alt: Run-Time Benchmark Visualization

 **Field Descriptions:**
 - `workflowName`: The name of the workflow.
-- `executor`: The executor used for the run.
+- `executor`: The executor used for the run
 - `runID`: A unique identifier for the run.
 - `inputs`: The inputs for the workflow.
   - `input_1`: Details of the first input file.